pragyansharma24/DataVisualizations_ClimateChange/Report.md

 Aesthetics|5
 Engagement|5

-**Evaluation Summary**:This visualization does a commendable job in illustrating Sea Level Rise (SLR) Anomalies in the coastal USA as a result of climate change.
+**Evaluation Summary**: This visualization does a commendable job in illustrating Sea Level Rise (SLR) Anomalies in the coastal USA as a result of climate change.
 Author Pietro de la Rosa’s main idea for creating this visualization was to spread awareness about the state of climate change.
 This visual clearly provides useful and important information that can be used to increase awareness among people from all sectors of society.

 Despite being a useful visualization, it lacks completeness in a sense that it could have provided more information in terms of actual SLR numbers.
 Also, the data-ink ratio for this visual is very low.